AnanthaRajuC/anantharajuc.github.io/_posts/2021-09-06-Essential-GitHub-Bots.markdown

 GitHub bots are essentially GitHub apps to automate and improve software development workflow.
 The following is a compilation of a few **open source and free to use** GitHub bots i rely on to ease certain aspects of my software development flow.

-You can explore other GitHub apps/bots on the GitHub marketplace here [https://github.com/marketplace](https://github.com/marketplace).
+You can explore other GitHub apps on the (GitHub marketplace)[https://github.com/marketplace](https://github.com/marketplace).

-To build you own GitHub Apps/bots, refer [Probot](https://probot.github.io/docs/), a framework for building GitHub Apps in [Node.js](https://nodejs.org/en/).
+To build you own GitHub apps, refer [Probot](https://probot.github.io/docs/), a framework for building GitHub Apps in [Node.js](https://nodejs.org/en/).

 ---